First Email from Dr. J.

 Dr. Holick’s Evaluation of Dr. J. and her twins;

-After reading Dr. J’s who speaking high email it was evident that her twins had severe vitamin D deficiency that can cause infantile rickets.
+After reading Dr. J’s email it was evident that her twins had severe vitamin D deficiency that can cause infantile rickets.
 Infantile rickets is associated with skeletal fragility.
 I saw Dr. J and her twins in my clinic.
 Based on the medical history and physical examination of Dr. J I concluded that she had the bone fragility genetic disorder Ehlers Danlos syndrome.
 An evaluation of her twins revealed that they had many of the medical conditions consistent with them having acquired it from their mother.
 I explained to her that the more likely explanation for the fractured leg that her daughter experienced was likely due to the combination of Ehlers Danlos syndrome and vitamin D deficiency infantile rickets and not due to child abuse.
 Happily her children were returned to her and her husband.
 This is another good example of how a pediatrician who lacks expertise in metabolic bone disease rushes to judgment that the fracture observed in the doctor’s daughter had to of been caused by child abuse.
 You will read from Dr. J the emotional trauma that she and her husband experience as a result of this misdiagnosis.

 Please see the letters from the parents as to what they experienced as a result of to being falsely accused child abuse and how I helped them be reunited with their child in ‘Letters from Parents Who Dr. Holick helped’.